andreimerlescu/go-smartchan/README.md

 The `go_smartchan` package provides a thread-safe, "smart" channel implementation for Go.

+## Use Cases

+### Handling large volumes of data
+In standard Go channels, you might run into an issue where you're trying to write to a channel that's full.
+This situation could block the goroutine that's trying to write to the channel and could potentially lead to a deadlock situation.
+By using the SmartChan, you can check if you can write to the channel before attempting to write, preventing the blocking situation.

+### Safely managing channel closure
+In Go, closing a channel that's already closed will cause a panic.
+This can become an issue in complex concurrent programs, where it might not always be straightforward to manage channel lifecycle.
+The SmartChan struct includes a built-in atomic check to see if the channel is already closed before attempting to close it, avoiding a potential panic situation.

+### Non-blocking reads
+The Read method in SmartChan provides a non-blocking alternative to reading from a standard Go channel.
+In typical Go channels, trying to read from an empty channel will cause the goroutine to block until there's data available.
+In certain use cases, you might prefer to get an error immediately instead of blocking.
+The SmartChan.Read() method provides this capability.

+### Counting the number of written items
+In certain scenarios, you might need to keep a track of how many items have been written to a channel.
+With standard Go channels, you'd need to manage this separately, which can be error-prone in a concurrent scenario.
+SmartChan has a built-in atomic counter that keeps track of the number of written items, providing a threadsafe way to get this count.

 ## Description

 This package wraps the basic Go channel with additional functionalities such as: